Discrete-time models and performance of phase noise channels: Error analysis of the discrete-time channel

-Now we move on the computation of $\eta_\text{ISI}$.
-Using the definition of $\gamma_\ell$ in~(\ref{e:gammal}), we can write
+Now the computation of $\eta_\text{ISI}$ is considered.
+Using the definition of $\gamma_m$ in~(\ref{e:gammal}), we can write

-We show how to compute the sum $\sum_{\ell} \gamma_\ell$ and then we use the expression of $\gamma_0$ reported in~(\ref{e:gamma0}) to compute $\eta_\text{ISI}$.
-We define $r'(t)$ the received signal without AWGN.
-Similarly, we define $y'(t)$ and $y'_k$ the signal after matched filtering and the samples after sampling, respectively, without AWGN.
+In the following, the above summation is computed over all $m$, then $\gamma_0$ in~(\ref{e:gamma0}) is subtracted to the sum to obtain $\eta_\text{ISI}$.
+Signal $r'(t)$ is defined as the received signal without AWGN, i.e.,

+Similarly, $y'(t)$ and $y'_k$ are the signal after matched filtering and the samples after sampling, respectively, without AWGN.
 The process $r'(t)$ is cycle-stationary, and can be made wide-sense stationary with the classical approach of introducing a random delay, uniformly distributed in $[-T_s,T_s]$.
-For this reason, we assume that $r'(t)$ is wide-sense stationary.
-All the following results can in fact be easily extended to the case where we consider the random delay.
-Similarly, we assume that the process $y'(t)$, which originates from linear filtering of $r'(t)$, is wide-sense stationary.
 The power of the process $y'(t)$ can be computed by integrating its PSD, that is

-In~(\ref{e:Sr}), we have used the fact that the PSD of the received signal is given by the convolution of the PSD of the information carrying signal and that of the phasor $e^{j\theta(t)}$, since they are independent processes.
-Since we assume that the process $y'(t)$ is a wide-sense stationary process, and it is bandlimited with bandwidth $1/T_s$, we have the following relationship between the power of the continuous-time process and that of the sequence $y'_k$
+In~(\ref{e:Sr1}), $P(f)$ is the Fourier transform of $p(t)$.
+In~(\ref{e:Sr}), the fact that the PSD of the received signal is given by the convolution of the PSD of the information carrying signal and that of the phasor $e^{j\theta(t)}$ has been used.
+Since the process $y'(t)$ is bandlimited with bandwidth $1/T_s$, the following relationship holds